jancarloviray/graphql-react-starter/README.md

 ### Create or Update Database

 Being that GraphQL is an abstraction that is somewhat geared towards UI requirements, there is no need to map a one-to-one schema between GraphQL schema and Database Schema.
 Through the resolver, we can morph and transform and even fetch extra data without being constricted with the database schema.
-This allows for faster iteration and prototyping.# graphql-react-starter
+This enables faster iteration and prototyping.

 ## Dependencies